Tyg-g/mini-rule-engine/README.md

 # Mini Rule Engine

-This is a very lightweight rule engine for Node.js that evaluates simple, human-readable rules defined in standard JavaScript objects - with async DB operations in mind.
+A very-lightweight rule engine for DB data sources.

+It evaluates simple, human-readable rules defined in standard JavaScript objects - with async DB operations in mind.

 > This is a new module that I just created.
 If you are interesed in using the package or you have an idea for a new feature, contact me on the GitHub page.